Astrap1/Orpits-0x02/README.md

 This design keeps the user in the typing flow because they do not need to stop and search through menus or memorise complex keyboard shortcuts.

 ## 4. How Tables Work
-Tables are stored as readable Markdown within the note, while CodeMirror decorations make them appear and behave like structured tables.
-This allows x2pad to provide a keyboard-friendly table interface without introducing a separate table document format.
+Tables are stored as structured data within the `.x2` note.
+The document content contains an anchor such as `[[x2-table:<id>]]`, and the matching table object stores its columns, rows, cell text, and cell formatting.
+A CodeMirror widget renders the matching structured table at the anchor's location.

 The frontend processes a table as follows:

-1. The `//table` command handler inserts a Markdown table template into the document.
+1. The `//table` command handler creates a unique table ID, inserts its anchor into the document, and creates a blank structured 1×1 table.
-2. The table parser identifies its rows, columns, and cell ranges whenever the document changes.
+2. A CodeMirror decoration replaces the visible anchor with an interactive table widget.
-3. CodeMirror decorations visually distinguish the header, separator, rows, and cells without replacing the underlying text.
+3. Editable table cells update the structured table state while keyboard handlers manage document, table, and cell interaction modes.
-4. A custom keymap translates table navigation into cursor movements and appends a row when navigation continues beyond the final row.
+4. `Tab`, `Enter`, arrow keys, and their supported `Shift` combinations navigate the table or add rows and columns.
-5. The formula parser validates supported operations and cell ranges, collects numeric values, and replaces a valid formula with its result.
+5. The formula parser validates supported operations and cell ranges, collects numeric values from the structured table, and replaces a valid formula with its result.

-Unlike Python execution, table behaviour does not require the Rust backend because parsing, navigation, and calculations only modify editor content and state.
-Since the underlying Markdown remains part of the note content, tables are also preserved automatically when the note is saved as an `.x2` file.
+Unlike Python execution, table editing and calculations do not require the Rust backend because they modify frontend state.
+When a note is saved, the frontend sends the table data together with the title, document content, and text style ranges to the Rust backend for serialisation in the `.x2` file.

 ## 5. How Code Execution Works
 The code box demonstrates why x2pad separates editor behaviour from native desktop operations.
 CodeMirror and React provide the interactive editing experience, while Rust handles the operating-system process required to execute Python.